What is an Auto Insurance Policy Declaration Page?

 When you’re scrutinizing your declarations page, there are a few choice pieces of information that you should pay attention to.
 They’re the key points summing up what it will be like to actually use your insurance policy.
 These include:

-- Type of insurance: Do you have liability coverage?
+- Type of coverage: Do you have liability coverage?
 Comprehensive coverage?
 Collision insurance?
 Uninsured motorist coverage, or underinsured motorist coverage?
+Gap insurance?
+Roadside assistance?
 All your different policy types should be listed here.
 Of course, different kinds of policies cover you in different situations, so it’s critical to know the difference.
-Liability coverage, for instance, covers damages done to other people’s vehicles in an accident.
+Liability coverage, for instance, covers property damage such as damages done to other people’s vehicles in an accident.
 Collision coverage, on the other hand covers damages to your own car.
 Note that there are different legal minimums for these coverage limits in different states, so make sure you are informed when you’re shopping for a quote.

 - Your deductible: After an accident, you insurer will help pay for damages.
 But before the agency’s financial coverage “kicks in,” you have to pay a certain amount yourself out of pocket.
 This is called your deductible.
 Generally, there is a see-saw relationship between your insurance premium and your deductible.
 That is, a low-deductible policy which requires very little out-of-pocket spending after an accident will charge high monthly rates.
 Conversely, an insurance policy that charges very low monthly premiums will hit you with very high deductibles when you make a claim.